 Or see our top videos right here on the website, and check out our Tai Chi books, in our resources section.

-We also teach our traditional Tai Chi in a seated formats.
+We also teach our traditional Tai Chi in a adapted formats.
 It's the same Tai Chi, but adapted for a different student and a different situation.
-Seated Tai Chi preserves the authentic movements, while adapting them to flow with chairs, wheelchairs, or water as a support.
-You will be able to find more about seated Tai Chi on our website soon.
+Our adapted classes preserve the authentic movements, while adapting them to flow with chairs, wheelchairs, or water as a support.

 You are always welcome to come along and try any LCTKD class.
 You can find Tai Chi classes and courses on our classfinder page by clicking on the button below.
 (You can find payment links there too.)
 Or contact us for more information using the link at the bottom of the page.